How To Create A Private YouTube Channel: 2022 Tutorial

 - Limited visibility options for unlisted and private videos

 When choosing a service such as YouTube to store your content, you accept their terms of service.
 This means that if any of your content violates the ToS, you are at risk of having your content removed.
+So, it is highly recommended to look at all the rules of how YouTube stores customers' data in advance".

 How to create a private YouTube channel step-by-step